DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Experiments

 To enable a controlled comparison with our proposed DepthVision framework, we construct a baseline system focused on front-view multimodal scene understanding using large-scale VLMs.
 This baseline is modeled after NuScenes-QA \cite{Qian2024}, but is adapted to single-frame, real-world settings with calibrated LiDAR and RGB inputs.

-\paragraph*{Dataset Composition.} We curated a subset of 100 samples from the nuScenes validation set \cite{Caesar2020}, selecting 50 day and 50 night scenes from the front camera perspective.
+\paragraph*{Dataset Composition} We curated a subset from the nuScenes validation set \cite{Caesar2020}, selecting day and night scenes from the front camera perspective.
 Each sample includes a single RGB image, the corresponding LiDAR sweep and complete calibration metadata.
 The LiDAR sweep was cropped to fit the camera's field of view.
+The evaluation set consists of 400 VQA tasks.

-\paragraph*{Question Types and Annotation.} Each image is paired with manually authored question–answer (QA) pairs, that can be categorized in three classes as: \begin{itemize} \item \textbf{Existence (Safety Critical):} Questions that ask for the number of safety-critical objects in the scene (e.g., vehicles in close proximity that may pose a collision risk), requiring accurate object detection and counting. \item \textbf{Count:} Questions that require counting the number of objects in a specific class (e.g., cars, trucks, pedestrians or motorcycles). \item \textbf{Object Classification:} Questions that ask for the classification of an object, often based on its spatial relation to other objects or scene context. \item \textbf{Acc:} The overall Top-1 accuracy, computed as the average across all three tasks above. \end{itemize} Ground truth labels are derived from a combination of human annotations and nuScenes 3D bounding boxes, cross-validated via projected sensor views for spatial consistency.
+\paragraph*{Question Types and Annotation} Each image is paired with manually authored question–answer (QA) pairs, that can be categorized into three task types, plus an overall accuracy metric: \begin{itemize} \item \textbf{Existence (Safety Critical):} Questions that ask for the number of safety-critical objects in the scene (e.g., vehicles in close proximity that may pose a collision risk), requiring accurate object detection and counting. \item \textbf{Count:} Questions that require counting the number of objects in a specific class (e.g., cars, trucks, pedestrians or motorcycles). \item \textbf{Object Classification:} Questions that ask for the classification of an object, often based on its spatial relation to other objects or scene context. \item \textbf{Acc:} The overall Top-1 accuracy, computed as the average across all three tasks above. \end{itemize} Ground truth labels are derived from a combination of human annotations and nuScenes 3D bounding boxes, cross-validated via projected sensor views for spatial consistency.
 All models are evaluated in zero-shot mode without fine-tuning, using GAN-generated images and corresponding natural language queries.
 Evaluation metrics include Top-1 accuracy across QA categories.
 This setup provides a reproducible benchmark for understanding scenes across multiple modalities and facilitates the quantitative evaluation of the impact of DepthVision.